Dietary advice – feeling confused?

-Feeling confused about all the theories on weight management? and Cholesterol?
-You’re not alone.
-For decades we’ve been told fat is bad for you, now suddenly it will help you lose weight and is essential for mood and brain health!
-Conflicting theories, so called ‘truths’ disproven, and extreme, faddy, celebrity endorsed diets that claim miraculous weight loss, are enough to put anyone off even starting.
+Well you’re not alone.
+For decades we’ve been told fat is bad for you, now suddenly it can help you lose weight and is essential for mood and brain health!
+Competitive weight loss clubs, diet ‘truths’ disproven, and extreme, faddy, celebrity endorsed diets that claim miraculous weight loss, are enough to put anyone off even starting.
 However, when that all important wedding/holiday/anniversary date looms large in your diary, please don’t be tempted by a rash, crash diet.
 Try a little old fashioned common sense instead.

 So, common sense says: if a diet makes you feel exhausted; famished; induces headaches; leaves you craving for sweet things; and caffeine drinks, then it’s probably not healthy and certainly lacks the essential nutrients that create staying power.